Borrowing against your home

-Here are some important things to consider before you decide to
+Here are some important things to consider before you take out a

-take out a reverse mortgage.
-You should also seek independent
+reverse mortgage.
+You should also seek independent financial and

-financial and legal advice, and speak to your partner and family
+legal advice, and speak to your partner and family before you sign

 can be taken as a lump sum, a regular income stream, a line of